Hi, friends! This is a re-post from last spring, but it seems to be that time of year yet again! Enjoy! xo-TGC

-Happy Sunday morning.
-Sunday is my favorite day of the week; one and done at Trip of Love and then party time!
-This particular Sunday morning I am skipping the gym and enjoying the break in the oppressive heat to plant my window boxes.
+Happy holiday weekend.
+Everyone leaves New York City, and for those of us who have to stay it’s party time!
+This particular morning I am skipping the gym and enjoying the break in the oppressive heat to plant my window boxes.
 I assembled the boxes and filled them with dirt earlier in the week – you can see that article here, too.

 So, with a cup of coffee in one hand and Country Legends 97.1 streaming through my bluetooth, it’s time to get our hands dirty.

 Earlier in the week I went around town and sourced my plants.
 I ended up with the following:

 Flat Leaf Parsely